heathbm/Encryptor/README.md

 A GUI text encryptor created with JavaFX using FXML and Java SE 8.

-V1 Lightweight: A cyclic pattern is applied with a shift cypher to each character individually.
+V1 Lightweight: A cyclic pattern is applied with a shift cipher to each character individually.
 The pattern is the size of the password.

-V2 Advanced: A cyclic pattern is applied with a shift cypher to each character individually.
+V2 Advanced: A cyclic pattern is applied with a shift cipher to each character individually.
 The pattern is the size of the password times 3.

-V3 AES: The plain text is encyphered with the AES algorithm (128bit), then the cyclic shift pattern is applied to the AES encyphered text.
+V3 AES: The plain text is enciphered with the AES algorithm (128bit), then the cyclic shift pattern is applied to the AES enciphered text.
 This is the strongest form of encyption.

 ---------------------------------------------------------------------